 Similar to passenger vehicles, if the business use falls below 50%, you’ll have to depreciate it using the straight-line method over its useful life — typically six years for heavy vehicles.

-Calculating car depreciation is nobody’s first choice for a Saturday afternoon, but taking the time to consider your options is worth every penny!
+Calculating car depreciation is not the ideal way to spend an afternoon, but taking the time to consider your options is worth every penny!

 Sign up for Tax University